 A home’s windows are its eyes; the portals through which the home’s residents greet the world every morning.
 They create a fresh, welcoming gaze for those passing by outside, and the curb appeal of clean, well-kept windows cannot be overestimated.
 The shape and trim of windows can highlight architectural features of a building, balance out a home that’s had several additions, and create a sense of style.

 Windows, however, are also under constant use and abuse.
 They’re opened and closed frequently and are the barriers between the home’s interior and heat, cold, wind, rain, and snow.
-And windows often aren’t at the top of the maintenance list unless they stop working correctly.
+And windows often aren’t at the top of a homeowner’s maintenance list unless they stop working correctly.
 But over time, the insulation qualities begin to fade, flashing ages, and caulk and weatherstripping crack and dry out—not to mention the eyesore that old, faded windows can be.
 Often, this aging occurs without anyone noticing until suddenly a window won’t open, a guest feels a ferocious draft, or the homeowner sees that the heating and cooling bill is much higher than usual.
-At that point, it’s probably time to consider replacing the windows.
+At that point, it’s probably for the homeowner time to consider replacing the windows.
 There are two ways to replace windows: replacement window inserts installed within the outer frames of the existing windows, and new construction, in which the old windows are entirely removed and new ones are installed.

 Andersen is one of the most recognizable names in the window and door industry.
 For homeowners interested in replacing their windows, Andersen has a specialized division called Renewal by Andersen.
 It’s a fitting title, as Renewal by Andersen’s options and services go well beyond simply replacing the existing windows in a home.
 The company provides a full-service process of preparation, selection, and installation, meaning residents can choose to replace what they have, upgrade what they have, or completely revamp the look of their windows.
 Like most full-service companies, Renewal by Andersen’s costs tend to be a bit higher than other companies with fewer services or more DIY options.
 Is Renewal by Andersen worth the money?
 The level of service and extensive options, combined with the transferable warranty, suggest that it just may be.